damalialutfiani/Quizz-on-codecademy2/Learn Tableau for Data Visualization/Lesson1 Data Setup.md

 - [x] Text files and Excel
 - [ ] SQL Server and text files
 - [ ] MySQL and Excel

+2. All dashboards on a Tableau Public page must be public and viewable by anybody

+- [ ] Excel and Extracts
+- [x] Text files and Excel